Assistance programs Wake County and Raleigh.

 Also offered by Urban Ministries (phone number is above).
 This service, which is run by the Urban Ministries helps the jobless, unemployed and underemployed find a job and/or develop their skills.
 Get help and advice with resume writing, access to job training or supportive services, technology and job readiness classes as well.

-Some of the places that distribute food around Wake County and the Raleigh NC area include
+Some of the places that distribute food, free groceries, meals or SNAP applications around Wake County and the Raleigh NC area include